Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lutwyche among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Lutwyche shows approximately 78 new homes approved annually over the past five financial years, totalling about 392 homes.
-As of FY-26102 approvals have been recorded.
-On average, 1.3 people move to the area per year for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-The average construction cost value of new homes is around $536,000, suggesting a focus on premium properties.
+AreaSearch analysis of ABS building approval numbers in Lutwyche shows an average of 78 new homes approved annually over the past five financial years, totalling approximately 393 homes.
+As of FY26117 approvals have been recorded.
+Each dwelling built between FY21 and FY25 has contributed an average of 2.3 new residents per year, indicating strong demand supporting property values.
+The average construction cost value for new homes is $536,000, reflecting a focus on the premium segment with upmarket properties.

-At current development rates, new housing supply should comfortably meet demand, creating good conditions for buyers and potentially supporting growth beyond current population projections.
+Looking ahead, Lutwyche is expected to grow by 744 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development